 There is currently no liability for uncertain tax positions and no known unrecognized tax benefits.
 The Bank recognizes, when applicable, interest and penalties related to unrecognized tax benefits in the income taxes in the Consolidated Statement of Income.
-With few exceptions, the Bank is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2014.
+With few exceptions, the Bank is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2015.

 Tax Cuts and Jobs Act.
 The Tax Cuts and Jobs Act was enacted on December 22, 2017.
-Among other things, the new law (i) establishes a new, flat corporate federal statutory income tax rate of 21%, (ii) eliminates the corporate alternative minimum tax and allows the use of any such carryforwards to offset regular tax liability for any taxable year, (iii) limits the deduction for net interest expense incurred by U.S. corporations, (iv) allows businesses to immediately expense, for tax purposes, the cost of new investments in certain qualified depreciable assets, (v) eliminates or reduces certain deductions related to meals and entertainment expenses, (vi) modifies the limitation on excessive employee remuneration to eliminate the exception for performance-based compensation and clarifies the definition of a covered employee and (vii) limits the deductibility of deposit insurance premiums.
-The Tax Cuts and Jobs Act also significantly changes U.S. tax law related to foreign operations, however, such changes do not currently impact us.
+Among other things, the new law (i) established a new, flat corporate federal statutory income tax rate of 21%, (ii) eliminated the corporate alternative minimum tax and allowed the use of any such carryforwards to offset regular tax liability for any taxable year, (iii) limited the deduction for net interest expense incurred by U.S. corporations, (iv) allowed businesses to immediately expense, for tax purposes, the cost of new investments in certain qualified depreciable assets, (v) eliminated or reduced certain deductions related to meals and entertainment expenses, (vi) modified the limitation on excessive employee remuneration to eliminate the exception for performance-based compensation and clarified the definition of a covered employee and (vii) limited the deductibility of deposit insurance premiums.
+The Tax Cuts and Jobs Act also significantly changed U.S. tax law related to foreign operations, however, such changes do not currently impact us.

 As stated above, as a result of the enactment of the Tax Cuts and Jobs Act on December 22, 2017, we remeasured our deferred tax assets and liabilities based upon the newly enacted U.S. statutory federal income tax rate of 21%, which is the tax rate at which these assets and liabilities are expected to reverse in the future.
-Notwithstanding the foregoing, we are still analyzing certain aspects of the new law and refining our calculations, which could affect the measurement of these assets and liabilities or give rise to new deferred tax amounts.
-Nonetheless, we recognized a provisional net tax expense related to the remeasurement of our deferred tax assets and liabilities totaling \$511,132.
+As a result, we recognized a provisional net tax expense related to the remeasurement of our deferred tax assets and liabilities totaling \$511,132 in 2017.